splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-wizardconfig.rst

 * On the :strong:`Define AWS connection` screen, deactivate the CloudWatch Metrics polling box.
 * When creating the new AWS IAM policy, :ref:`add these additional permissions <metricstreams_iampolicy>` to the ones already suggested in the guided setup.
-* Follow the instructions to :ref:`activate Metric Streams <enable-cw-metricstreams>`.
+* Follow the instructions to :ref:`activate Metric Streams <activate-cw-metricstreams>`.
-* Update your settings and deploy the CloudFormation template following :ref:`these steps <enable-cw-metricstreams>`.
+* Update your settings and deploy the CloudFormation template following :ref:`these steps <activate-cw-metricstreams>`.

 Review the default AWS integration settings
 ==================================================